 Perform a Forward Pass to determine the Early Start (ES) and Early Finish (EF) dates.
 This is done using the following procedure.

-- Enter ES = 1 for the first task (it starts on day 1)
+- Enter ES = 1 for the first task (it always starts on day 1)

 - Determine the EF for the first task.
 Note that you have to subtract one because the Start and Finish dates are inclusive of the number of days.